wandb/docs/docs/guides/models/model_tags.md

 displayed_sidebar: default
 ---

-# Registered model tags
+# Organize models with tags
 Use tags to organize registered models into categories and to search over those categories.

-1. Pick a registered model from the Model Registry.
+1. Navigate to the W&B Model Registry app at [https://wandb.ai/registry/model](https://wandb.ai/registry/model).
+2. Select a registered model.
-2. Go to the **Overview** section to add a new tag.
+2. Go to the ** Model overview** section.
-3. Click the plus button (square with a plus icon) and search over existing tags or create a new tag.
+3. Click the plus button (**+**).
+4. Search or create a new tag.

 ![](/images/models/model_tags.png)